From the author:

 The understanding of Facilitating Change is to be able to dance with the factor X. The surprises and challenges that we face in the implementation of our assignments are an invitation to approach the blind spots and borders and thus to come closer to the solution.
 Where is the system sometimes blind, where naive, where too good faith, where is not exactly gogged?

 This dance with the blind spots and the factor X requires inner stability, lust and openness with us and those involved in the process.
 For us, the image of dancing with the factor X is helpful because it has something playful, light and supports us in our openness and desire.
 We want to encourage that here.

 However, external factors must also be taken into account: The classic external sources include decisions in politics, drastic developments on the stock exchange, changes in the law or simply the influences that are not caused by human hands, but by the environment and nature.
 These are all known and reliably recurring factor X topics.

 Things get more restless on the floor when trading is driven by time and the market and it's just about being faster, better or at least as good.
 It gets creative and downright humorous when the impulses come from the “off”, that is to say as you pass.
 So suddenly the answer to a question can be found in the daughter's school essay, in a play or during a visit to a museum.

 Internal factors X are the often cited but unknown “hidden agendas”.
 What does the partner and the board have in mind?
 What is his real concern?
 Which political calculation plays a role?
 What information does he hold back - for whatever reason?

 The suspected “hidden agendas” are often sources for rumors and floor radio and tend to become independent.
-An information vacuum is filled with self-produced information and slowly a new consensus reality arises, i.e. knowledge that is accepted by a majority and that is viewed as an everyday reality.
+An information vacuum is filled with self-produced information and slowly a new consensus reality arises, i.e. knowledge that is accepted by a majority and that is seen as everyday reality.
 People start to act accordingly.
 The resulting dynamics are mostly astonishing.